shivamishu/SmartRecognition/README.md

 ## Setup Required
 1. Clone/Download the codebase and build the project in Android Studio.
 2. Create a project on Google Cloud and Setup [Firebase account](https://firebase.google.com/docs/android/setup)
-3. Downlaod the auto generated file: google-services.json and move it ot the 'App' Directory.
+3. Download the auto generated file: google-services.json and move it ot the 'App' Directory.
 4. Setup AWS account and Save AWS Key and Secret.
 5. Setup AWS [AWS S3 Bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)
 6. Locate projects's the local.properties file add fill in the below values: